kritanjalijain/ML_from_Scratch/Day11_Projects/logistic_regression_student_admission_prediction/README.md

 ### Evaluating logistic regression
 To evaluate the quality of the parameters have found is to see how well the learned model predicts on our training set.
 The script calls the file `predict.m`.
-The `predict` function will produce '1' or '0' predictions given a dataset and a learned parameter vector (&theta;).
+The `predict` function will produce '1' or '0' predictions given a dataset and a learned parameter vector &theta;.
 Then proceed to report the training accuracy of the classifier by computing the percentage of examples it got correct.